-Because many high achieving students struggle with standardized tests, some colleges are starting to place less emphasis on test scores.
+Because many high-achieving students struggle with standardized tests, some colleges are starting to place less emphasis on test scores.
 Some don’t even require them at all!
-But it isn’t necessarily a good idea to only apply to schools that don’t require SAT or ACTs, since just because the college doesn’t require your scores doesn’t mean it doesn’t consider them.
-Many applicants will submit their scores regardless of the schools’ requirements (or lack thereof), and your application may appear weaker if you don’t.
+But it isn’t necessarily a good idea to only apply to schools that don’t require the SAT or ACT, since just because the college doesn’t require your scores doesn’t mean it doesn’t consider them.
+Many applicants will submit their scores regardless of the schools’ requirements (or lack thereof), and your applications may appear weaker if you don’t.

 Keep in mind that the ACT content is more closely linked to high school curricula than that of the SAT, so if you struggle with test-taking but perform well in school, try taking both standardized tests.
 You may find that you perform better on one than other.

 If your grades started off low at the beginning of high school but improved over time, this can reflect well on you.
 Many students struggle initially, but find their footing later in high school.
 Having an upward grade trend along with stellar standardized test scores demonstrates that you have the aptitude and have the potential to succeed.